aquova/chip8-book/src/instr.md

 }
 ```

-A side note on efficiency here.
 For this implementation, I converted our VX value first into a `float`, so that I could use division and modulo arithmetic to get each decimal digit.
 This is not the fastest implementation nor is it probably the shortest.
 However, it is one of the easiest to understand.
 I'm sure there are some highly binary-savvy readers who are disgusted that I did it this way, but this solution is not for them.
-This is for readers who have never seen BCD before where losing some speed for greater understanding is a better trade-off.
-However, once you have this implemented, I would encourage everyone to go out and look up more efficient BCD algorithms to add a bit of easily optimization into your code.
+This is for readers who have never seen BCD before, where losing some speed for greater understanding is a better trade-off.
+However, once you have this implemented, I would encourage everyone to go out and look up more efficient BCD algorithms to add a bit of easy optimization into your code.

 ### FX55 - Store V0 - VX into I